KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 ## 1. Introduction

-SP01 established the foundational framework of Structural Physics: the three poles (⚫ Aion, ♾ Khaon, 🕳️ Zenon), the centropic and entropic dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Dual Spectrum Lemma governing their mirrored relationship.
+SP01 established the foundational framework of Structural Physics: the three anchors (⚫ Aion, ♾ Khaon, 🕳️ Zenon), the centropic and entropic dimensional operators (C₁–C₁₅ / E₁–E₁₅), and the Polar Spectrum Lemma governing their mirrored relationship.

 That document describes *how* Structural Physics operates — the mechanics of resonance, the hypostatic anchoring of dimensions, and the diagnostic criteria for centropy and entropy.